gusztavj/Focus-Wizard/README.md

 |![A picture of modifiers tagged to indicate for which LOD you want to use them](art/organizing-model--tagging-objects-1.png)|
 |:--:|
 |_Objects tagged to indicate for which LOD you want to use them_|

+##### Quick Example 3 (Tutorial)

+This add-on is shipped with an example Blender model file that you can find in the `example` folder of the ZIP file of the installation package, or under the installation folder of the add-on.
+The example is accompanied by a [Tutorial](example/README.md).

 ### Using T1NK-R Focus Wizard